ResearchScientist/Website-Developer/DEVELOPER-LOG.md

 # Spaceport Redesign

 Changed the camera orientation of the spaceport to a direct front view instead of an angle.
 By having the landing strip pointing direclty at the viewer, it changes the perspective to first person and helps immerse the viewer into the experience of arriving at the landing page as if they where literaly reaching a landing strip.

-# Manifest JSON

-Updated the `start_url` in the manifest.json file to reflect the name of the repository since it was returning `404`.
-Also had to update the favicon relative paths.

 # Webp Images